Standard One: Mission / Vision of Education & Learning Program

 Accreditation Start Date

-Organizations who submit an application for accreditation will receive an official communication from ICF upon the program’s accreditation.
+Organizations who apply for accreditation will receive an official communication from ICF upon the program’s accreditation.
 The organization accreditation start date will be the date the application was submitted for review.
 If the education and training offering has only been held once by the organization, ICF will retroactively approve the program’s first graduating class into the organization’s accreditation.
-If the organization has held the training program multiple times, ICF will only retroactively approve the group of participants who most recently graduated before the organization submitted the full application for Level 1 accreditation by ICF.
+If the organization has held the training program multiple times, ICF will only retroactively approve the group of participants who most recently graduated before the organization submitted the full application for Level 2 accreditation by ICF.

 If you have questions or need support regarding your ICF Coaching Education accreditation application, please visit the ICF Support page.